jotaefe0/Data-Science-Project/README.md

  - How is the current state of the used car market?
  - What is my used car worth in the current market?
- - What will be the value of a car of given features?
+ - What will be the value of a car with given features?

 #  Development